BAHALLA/vagrant-k8s-setup/README.md

 # vagrant-multi-vms

---This is an example of vagrantfile to start multi-machines
+This is an example of vagrantfile to start multi-machines.